Little Entente: Formation

-A collective defense arrangement was signed in Belgrade on August 14, 1920, during a convention Czechoslovakia and the Kingdom of Serbs, Croats and Slovenes.
+A collective defense arrangement was signed in Belgrade on August 14, 1920, during a convention of Czechoslovakia and the Kingdom of Serbs, Croats and Slovenes.
 The treaty guaranteed mutual assistance in the event of an unprovoked attack launched by Hungary against any stipulator.
 Ratifications were exchanged in Belgrade on February 10, 1921.
 Subsequently, Beneš suggested participation in the emerging alliance to Romania on August 17, 1920, but his offer was rejected by the Romanian government.
 Although the mentioned treaty was signed, it did not serve as a regular allied convention.

 The allied conventions that formed the Little Entente were signed as follows: